January 11, 2013 – John Wilkinson was born on July 3rd 1945 in Springfield, Missouri.

 John was drawn to music very early.
 At the age of 10, he famously sneaked into Elvis Presley’s dressing room before a show at the Shrine Mosque in Springfield, telling Elvis, “you can’t play guitar worth a damn.”
-Elvis was amused and impressed with this kid and predicted they would meet again.
+Elvis was amused and impressed with the kid and predicted they would meet again.
 They did.
 After playing in a high school band with his classmates called, “The Coachmen,” John went on to make a name for himself as a folk and country singer and guitar player.

 He traveled around the country playing with such groups as , The Goodtime Singers, Greenwood County Singers, and The New Christy Minstrels.

 After that he played less music, and made a living in retail and airline services management.
 He married his wife, Terry, in 1983.
 A serious stroke in 1989 left him unable to play the guitar.
-Nevertheless, for several years after that, he traveled the U.S. and Europe, appearing with the old TCB band and others, singing and paying tribute to Elvis.
+Nevertheless, for several years after that, he traveled the U.S. and Europe, appearing with the old TCB band (the acronym stood for Taking Care of Business) and others, singing and paying tribute to Elvis.
 He was proud of the fact that he never turned down a request for an autograph.

 Everyone in the TCB band was family.
-“Besides my own father, he was probably the most kind and compassionate and considerate and generous man I’ve ever met in my life,” Wilkinson said of Presley, still wearing the gold TCB emblem the King put around his neck in 1969.
+“Besides my own father, he was probably the most kind and compassionate and considerate and generous man I’ve ever met in my life,” John Wilkinson said of Presley, still wearing the gold TCB emblem the King put around his neck in 1969.

 It didn’t matter if he was meeting adoring fans, joking with Chuck Berry about keeping his B-string in tune, or if he was talking to a neighbor about her dog, people were people to him.
 Folks were folks.
 John would look you square in the eye and accept you, just as you were.
 There was nothing phony about him.
-Ellison recalled, adding that Wilkinson kept in touch with many of the performers from the folk music era in the late 1960s and early ’70s.
+Wilkinson also kept in touch with many of the performers from the folk music era in the late 1960s and early ’70s.